 When I put the same herbs into both Volcanoes, the Hybrid extracts everything I want in two bags, where the Classic takes four.
 Hybrid bags are milkier, heavier, and more intense.
 This can benefit heavy users who need to quickly take down a lot of herbs, but can be intense for lighter users.
 The Classic is preferred by those who look for a lighter vaping experience.

 Volcano Hybrid has more features - if you have access

 The Volcano Classic has everything you need to vape all day - analog temperature control, an internal air pump, and no shutoff timer.
 In addition to the precision of digital temperature control, the Hybrid brings a host of custom options, if you can access the Bluetooth smartphone app.
 Apple banned all vape apps from their platform in 2019, leaving vape enthusiasts with a hot mess to work around.
 If you have a PC, Mac, or Android phone, you’ll be able to adjust the Hybrid’s shutoff timer, brightness, phone alerts, and even program the perfect bag fill with multiple temperatures.
 Otherwise, you’ll lose a lot of the Hybrid’s functionality.

 Hybrid has a whip

 For those that complained the Volcano only blows bags, enter the Hybrid.
-It comes with a whip tube system and flat mouthpiece that perfectly swivels atop the Volcano, making it easy to share.
+The Hybrid offers a whip tube system and flat mouthpiece that perfectly swivels atop the Volcano, making it easy to share.
 The Hybrid Filling Chamber twists onto the base so the whip doesn’t fall off, like it would on the Classic’s chamber that simply sits on top.